5353Vinamra/VSDSquadron-FPGA-Mini-board/Part 3 Task given through Gmail.md

 **Tasks which are done here-**

-1. Access the Verilog code from the provided link: https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/top.v
+1. Access the Verilog code from the provided link: [Verilog Code](https://github.com/5353Vinamra/VSDSquadron-FPGA-Mini-board/blob/main/Necessary%20files%20for%20RGB%20blink/Verilog%20code%20for%20RGB%20Blink.v)
 2. Review the module declaration and understand the purpose of each input and output port:

     led_red, led_blue, led_green (Output): Control the RGB LED